Senior Gear Editor

 A bit pricey (costs more than some much warmer options)

-That perfect balance, along with a robust set of features like zippered pockets, an elasticated hood, and adjustable hem (some ultralight jackets cut down on such features to reduce weight) make this our top pick for lightweight puffer jackets.
+That perfect balance, along with a robust set of features like zippered pockets, an elasticated hood, and an adjustable hem (some ultralight jackets cut down on such features to reduce weight) make this our top pick for lightweight puffer jackets.

 Best Budget Puffer Jacket